ibm-cloud-docs/containers/secrets-mgr.md

 {: note}

 If you [create a cluster](/docs/containers?topic=containers-clusters) in the CLI with the [`ibmcloud ks cluster create classic`](/docs/containers?topic=containers-kubernetes-service-cli&interface=cli#cs_cluster_create) or [`ibmcloud ks cluster create vpc-gen2`](/docs/containers?topic=containers-kubernetes-service-cli&interface=cli#cli_cluster-create-vpc-gen2), you can specify a {{site.data.keyword.secrets-manager_short}} instance or secret group with the following command options:
 - `--sm-instance`: Use this option to register a {{site.data.keyword.secrets-manager_short}} instance to the cluster by specifying the instance CRN.
-To find the CRN of a {{site.data.keyword.secrets-manager_short}} instance, run `ibmcloud resource service-instance <name_of_instance>` or navigate to your resource list in the UI and click on the instance.
+To find the CRN of a {{site.data.keyword.secrets-manager_short}} instance, run `ibmcloud resource service-instance <name_of_instance>` or navigate to your resource list in the UI and click the instance.
 - `--sm-group`: Use this option to specify the ID of the secret group.
 To find the secret group ID, run `ibmcloud secrets-manager secret-groups`.

 If you create a cluster in the UI, follow these steps to specify a {{site.data.keyword.secrets-manager_short}} instance or secret group: